 The bad days – oh deary me!
 When the house is a bomb-site, the washing (dish and clothes!) hit the ceiling, I can’t walk in the house without tripping over a toy explosion, and all the kids want to do is watch TV or complain about no TV.
 Oh yes they happen.
 On those days, if the weather is good (and we’re healthy enough), I tend to bundle them out of the house and let them burn off energy at the park.
 Or maybe have a good-ol-fashioned session of using the bed as a trampoline… yeah, I like when those days are over.

-Sanity is having a loving partner who is willing to step in without being asked.
+Support is having a loving partner who is willing to step in without being asked.
 Sometimes everyone needs a helping hand.
 He is mine.
 We’re a team.
 And he gives the best hugs.